techiediaries/techiediaries/_posts/2020/angular-9/2019-11-15-angular-9-new-features-and-ivy.md

 ---
 layout: post
-title: "Angular 9 New Features: Ivy"
+title: "Angular 9 New Features and Ivy"
 image: "images/content/angular.png"
-excerpt: "Angular 9 new features: better performance and smaller bundle size thanks to Ivy!" tags : [angular , angular8, angular9]
+excerpt: "Angular 9 new features: better performance and smaller bundle size thanks to Ivy!"
+date: 2020-02-07
+categories: angular
+tags : [angular , angular-8, angular-9]
 ---

+In this post, we'll see the new features of Angular 9 with the most new feature being the default use of the Ivy renderer, so what's new with the Angular 9 version?
+And what changes Ivy bring to the framework?

+## What're the Angular 9 New Features?

 Angular is one of the three most popular JavaScript frameworks for building client-side web and mobile applications.
 It's built and backed by Google and has been developed over the years into a fully-fledged platform with integrated libraries required for front-end web development.

 Since developers and companies all over the world are depending on Angular for building their frontend apps, the team behind the framework follows a strict plan for updates with a new major version released every six months.
-The next major version will be **Angular 9** which is, as the time of this writing, in RC (Release Candidate).
+The current major version is **Angular 9**.

 This means we can already use the new version!
 But before, let's see some of the new features of Angular 9.

-## What Are the New Features of Angular 9

 Compared to React or Vue, performance and file size are big downsides of Angular.